pouyarko/recommender-systems/README.md

 ### Steps

-You can find the code for our project in the `ipynb.send` file.
+You can find the code for our project in the `code.ipynb` file.
 Various Python libraries such as TensorFlow, Matplotlib, Numpy, and Pandas have been used.
 The goal of this project is to predict the apps installed by users.
 The step-by-step explanation of the code is as follows:

 1. **Importing Libraries:**
    - `numpy` for numerical computations.